Calculations for the end of the tax year 2017

-- Allowances you can claim, such as Blind Person’s Allowance and Married Couple’s Allowance
+- Allowances you can claim, such as Blind Person’s Allowance and a Married Couple’s Allowance.

-- Check if you’re paying the basic rate or should be free of tax, depending on your earnings.
+- Check if you’re paying the basic rate or should be tax-free, depending on your earnings.

 What to do if you are due a refund (‘overpaid’)

 - Make sure your tax refund amount is correct before cash in your check.
 You may be paid too much or not enough because tax calculations are usually just an estimate.
 HMRC could also get the tax amount wrong, and you could be penalised for not informing the tax man of overpaid tax refund UK.

 - If you think you are due to claim tax back of less than £10, you must submit a claim to get it.

 - Check if you are due earlier years’ repayments and submit a claim.

 What to do if you owe some tax (‘underpaid’)

 - Check why your P800 calculation shows you underpaid tax.